Rogers Lions: History

 In 1934, the Rogers Rustlers began play as members of the four–team Class D level Arkansas State League.
 The Bentonville Officeholders, Fayetteville Educators and Siloam Springs Buffaloes teams joined Rogers in beginning league play on May 7, 1934.

 In their first season of play, the 1934 Rogers Rustlers won the Arkansas State League championship.
 The Rustlers ended the Arkansas State League regular season with a record of 36–35, placing third while playing the season under managers Ed Hawk and J.L.
 Casey.
 In the playoffs, the Rogers Rustlers beat the Siloam Springs Buffaloes in a one–game playoff for first half title.
-In the Finals, Rogers defeated the Bentonville Officeholders 4 games to 3 to win the championship.
+In the Finals, Rogers then defeated the Bentonville Officeholders 4 games to 3 to win the championship.

 The Rogers Cardinals played as an affiliate of the St Louis Cardinals in 1935 and defended their Arkansas State League championship.
-The Cardinals ended the 1935 season with a record of 59–50 losses, placing second in the regular season standings of the four–team league.
+The Cardinals ended the 1935 season with a record of 59–50, placing second in the regular season standings of the four–team league.
 Fred Cato and Bud Stapleton served as the managers.
 In the playoff, the Rogers Cardinals defeated the Siloam Springs Travelers 4 games to 3 to win their second consecutive championship.

 In 1936, the Arkansas State League evolved to become the Class D level Arkansas-Missouri League, expanding to six teams.
 No longer a St. Louis Cardinals affiliate, Rogers continued play as the Rogers Lions.
 The Bentonville Mustangs, Cassville Blues, Fayetteville Bears, Monett Red Birds and Siloam Springs Travelers joined Rogers as charter members of the Arkansas-Missouri League.
 Rogers finished last in the regular season standings and did not qualify for the playoffs.
 With a regular season record of 44–75, the Lions place sixth, playing the season under managers Doc Ledbetter and Bud Stapleton.
-Rogers was 30.5 games behind first place Silom Springs.
+Rogers was 30½ games behind first place Silom Springs.